-\abstract {The light curves of tidally-locked hot Jupiters transiting fast-rotating, early type stars are a rich source of information about both planet and star, with full-phase coverage enabling a detailed atmospheric characterisation of the planet.
-Although it is possible to determine the true spin-orbit angle $\Psi$ -- a notoriously difficult parameter to measure -- from any transit asymmetry resulting from gravity darkening induced by the stellar rotation, the correlations that exist between the transit parameters have led to large disagreements in published values of $\Psi$ for some systems.} {We aimed to study these phenomena in the light curves of the ultra-hot Jupiter MASCARA-1\,b, which is characteristically similar to well-studied contemporaries such as KELT-9\,b and WASP-33\,b. } {We obtained optical \textit{CHEOPS} transit and occultation light curves of MASCARA-1\,b, and analysed them jointly with a \textit{Spitzer}/IRAC \SI{4.5}{\micro\meter} full-phase curve to model the asymmetric transits, occultations, and phase-dependent flux modulation.
-For the latter, we employ a novel physics-driven approach to jointly fit the phase modulation by generating a single 2D temperature map and integrating it over the two bandpasses as a function of phase to account for the differing planet-star flux contrasts.
-The reflected light component is modelled using the general ab initio solution for a semi-infinite atmosphere.} {When fitting the \textit{CHEOPS} and \textit{Spitzer} transits together, the degeneracies are greatly diminished and return results consistent with previously published Doppler tomography.
+\abstract {The light curves of tidally locked hot Jupiters transiting fast-rotating, early-type stars are a rich source of information about both the planet and star, with full-phase coverage enabling a detailed atmospheric characterisation of the planet.
+Although it is possible to determine the true spin-orbit angle $\Psi$ -- a notoriously difficult parameter to measure -- from any transit asymmetry resulting from gravity darkening induced by the stellar rotation, the correlations that exist between the transit parameters have led to large disagreements in published values of $\Psi$ for some systems.} {We aimed to study these phenomena in the light curves of the ultra-hot Jupiter MASCARA-1\,b, which is characteristically similar to well-studied contemporaries such as KELT-9\,b and WASP-33\,b. } {We obtained optical \textit{CHaracterising ExOPlanet Satellite} (\textit{CHEOPS}) transit and occultation light curves of MASCARA-1\,b, and analysed them jointly with a \textit{Spitzer}/IRAC \SI{4.5}{\micro\meter} full-phase curve to model the asymmetric transits, occultations, and phase-dependent flux modulation.
+For the latter, we employed a novel physics-driven approach to jointly fit the phase modulation by generating a single 2D temperature map and integrating it over the two bandpasses as a function of phase to account for the differing planet-star flux contrasts.
+The reflected light component was modelled using the general ab initio solution for a semi-infinite atmosphere.} {When fitting the \textit{CHEOPS} and \textit{Spitzer} transits together, the degeneracies are greatly diminished and return results consistent with previously published Doppler tomography.
 Placing priors informed by the tomography achieves even better precision, allowing a determination of $\Psi=72.1^{+2.5}_{-2.4}$ deg.